IC 5078 - Spiral Galaxy in Capricornus

 The image below is a photograph of IC 5078 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 5078 - Spiral Galaxy is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 5078 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+IC 5078 - Spiral Galaxy in Capricornus is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 5078 - Spiral Galaxy in Capricornus in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 5078